kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/migration.md

 }
 ```
 It has 3 available functions:
-- `versions` - simple setup, which creates project with the same directory name and minecraft version.
+- `versions` - simple setup, which creates projects with the same directory name and minecraft version.
 - `vers` - adds a project with separate directory and version.
-- `vcsVersion` *(optional)* - sets which project is considered to be main.
+- `vcsVersion` *(optional)* - sets which project is considered to be the main one.
 By default, it's the first registered project.

 == Assigning project
 Assigns the current configuration to a project.
 In the standard setup it's `rootProject`, but depending on the structure you can set it to any subproject you have.